 Set the period to retain the historical usage information.

 Share usage statistics

 The Citrix Licensing Customer Experience Improvement Program (CEIP) and Call Home usage and analytics programs are voluntary data collection programs designed to improve your product experience.
-CEIP is enabled by default during License Server installation.
-Call Home is voluntary.
-You can participate in the programs anonymously, choose to be identified, or decline to participate.
-You can change your participation in the program at any time by using the Citrix Licensing Manager.
+Call Home and CEIP are voluntary programs.

-For more information about the statistics that are collected, see Citrix licensing Customer Experience Improvement Program (CEIP), Call Home, and compliance usage and analytics programs.
+For more information about the statistics that are collected, see Citrix data collection programs.